 Epilepsy requires a variety of tests and treatments, all of which are a shot in the dark and will have varied results based on the patient.
 The most common ways to treat and monitor the condition include EEG tests, which if abnormal, will usually be an indicator of necessary follow-up.
 Individuals with other neurological abnormalities (typically children) are at higher risk for further seizures, the chance of which can be up to 60 percent.
 If the condition is proven as recurring, after three or more seizures, then a doctor will usually prescribe and anti-epileptic medication.

-The individual health insurance market is known for making is difficult for people with health problems to receive approval for coverage.
-However, do not lose hope or decide against applying, because underwriting varies based on carrier and state.
-Though it is frustrating to not know if you will be declined before applying, the possibility remains that you will not get completely locked out of the system.
-Insurers who accept epileptic plan members may issue an exclusion period, where they will not help pay for your medications or EEG tests.
-Certain states can also attach an elimination rider to your plan, which states your health plan will never cover care, which is unfair and somewhat pointless for a person with epilepsy.
+The individual health insurance market was known for making it difficult for people with health problems to receive approval for coverage before the Affordable Care Act stepped in.
+However, underwriting varied by carrier and state.
+Though it would be frustrating to not know if you would be declined before applying, the possibility remained that you might not get completely locked out of the system.
+Insurers who accepted epileptic plan members prior to health reform may issue an exclusion period, where they will not help pay for your medications or EEG tests.
+Certain states can also attach an elimination rider to your plan, which established that your health plan would never cover epilepsy-related care, which was unfair and somewhat pointless for a person with epilepsy.

-Fortunately, this is only a problem for the next year, as the health reform law has addressed declining conditions rather firmly.
-Anyone who has a pre-existing condition from January 1, 2014 onward will be able to purchase a plan from any insurer without exclusions or any other limits placed on their access to care.
-All care that a person requires will be covered by their health plan, according to federal law.
-This holds true for the plans we sell at East Coast Health Insurance, as well as the plans the government will create in Exchanges.
+Fortunately, this is no longer a problem, as the health reform law has addressed declining conditions rather firmly.
+Anyone who has a pre-existing condition is able to purchase a plan from any insurer without exclusions or any other limits placed on their access to care.
+Medically necessary care may be covered by their health plan, and many basic services are now mandatory according to federal law.
+This holds true for the plans we sell at East Coast Health Insurance, as well as the plans on the state exchanges.

-Presently, individual and family coverage is still subject to exclusions, increased monthly premium rates, and decline for epileptics.
-Because the majority of individuals with epilepsy are children, they will have no problem being covered, as laws already enforce that every insurer must accept children under 18 regardless of their health.
-Below is an example of the process insurance companies use to determine eligibility and pricing for a health plan applicant.
-This is an excerpt from a carrier’s underwriting guidelines related to epilepsy, which indicates they will increase rates significantly or decline an individual based on their age and the recurrence of their seizures.
+Individual and family coverage applicants were subject to exclusions, increased monthly premium rates and decline if a family member had epilepsy.
+Because the majority of individuals with epilepsy are children, they did have difficulty getting covered after 2010 when the law began to enforce that every insurer must accept children under 18 regardless of their health.
+Below is an example of the process insurance companies used to determine eligibility and pricing for a health plan applicant.
+This is an excerpt from a carrier’s 2012 underwriting guidelines regarding epilepsy, which indicates they would have increased rates significantly or declined an individual based on their age and the frequency of their seizures.

 More Coverage Options